 Neurological causes of erectile dysfunction are issues with the nervous system.
 This can happen from damage caused by operations or trauma to the penis.
 However, other nerve damage issues account for 5% of all physiologically-induced erectile dysfunction incidents.
 These primarily include neurogenic disease.

-- Neurogenic disease (stroke, Alzheimer’s disease, Multiple sclerosis, Parkinson’s, etc.) – Your nervous system is critical to getting and maintaining an erection.
+- Neurogenic disease (stroke, Alzheimer’s disease, Multiple sclerosis, Parkinson’s, etc.) – A study published in Translational Andrology and Urology shows how the nervous system is critical to getting and maintaining an erection.
 Neurogenic disease can disrupt the signal between your brain and your penis, leading to erectile dysfunction.

 Endocrinologic Causes of Erectile Dysfunction